 - They’re usually our cheapest fares

-- You can only travel on the date, time and trains you select when booking
+- You can only travel on the specific date, time and trains you select when you book

 Are Advance tickets refundable?